 SMS Fraud Detection

-Data collection was conducted using two methodologies: online surveys and face-to-face questionnaire data collection.
+Additional SMS data collection exercise was conducted using two methodologies: online surveys and face-to-face questionnaires.

 - A structured online google form survey was distributed through various digital platforms at MUBAS via the Students Union president.
 Posters were displayed on the campus at MUBAS calling for participation.
 A total of 102 people participated in the online survey.